 As we march into 2013, there is an interesting new development.
-Many are understanding what over reliance on digital devices and digital media is doing to us.
-It is not socially healthy and has changed our ability to have fulfilling relationships, personally and socially.
+Many are understanding what over-reliance on handheld digital devices and digital media is doing to us.
+It is not socially healthy.
+Digital devices have changed our ability to have fulfilling relationships, personally and socially.
 Our communication skills, the ones we use human to human, have deteriorated.

-"Social networking websites" like, you know, and the innovation of the "Smartphone" has change our view of connecting with another.
-They promised us a technological route to connect with others better and grow our relationships..
+"Social networking websites" like, you know, and the innovation of the "Smartphone" has changed our view of connecting with another.
+They promised us a technological route to connect with others better and grow our relationships.
 When in fact we are only building a relationship with the internet and/or the device, not another human.
 Everyone else viewing you social "postings" are just that "observer to your new found relationship".
-Initially these Social networking websites offered an ability to reconnect with friend and family who lived miles from us.
+Initially, these Social networking websites offered an ability to reconnect with friend and family who lived miles from us.
 We could not visit face to face because our economy went bottom up.
 Because who could afford to travel due to the prices?

 I digress, Social networking and these devices have slowly "dehumanize" our relationships with each other.
 Attention!!!!
 Now some of us are starting to do something about it.
 The new movement is called "digital dieting".
 This where a person will totally go off of all digital devices and internet for 30 or more days.
-In the helping profession they would call this "rehab".
+In the helping profession, they would call this "rehab".
 Something needs to be done.
 Awareness needs to be raised to make us human again (as I am typing this on my computer, LOL).

 Has society's reliance on digital devices become a "digital addiction"?
 I think many would agree.
 Time to reflect back.
 Remember back to times when there was no computer, Smartphone, or digital tablet.
 Travel back with me to that time.

-Mobile Phones of the Past
+Phones of the Past

 When I was away from the house and needed to talk to someone I had to go to the gas station or a drug store to find a pay phone.
 Used to, you would see a phone booth on the corner or in the local stores but they are no longer a fixture anymore.

 In my late 20’s was when the first time that “mobile phones” came to be.
-My first mobile phone was the size of a brick (first phone in picture to the right) and just about as heavy.
+My first mobile phone was the size of a brick (first phone in the picture to the right) and just about as heavy.
 How funny is that?
-No pocket was big enough so you had to carry it in my hand and it was heavy or briefcase.
+No pocket was big enough so I had to carry it in my hand and it was heavy or briefcase.
 The great aspect of my first phone was that my arm muscles got stronger and continued to stay in shape from just lugging it around.

 At what age is the right age for child to have a cell phone?

 The personal information age has come.
 No longer are cell phones a luxury but now a necessity.
-Now called Smartphones, they have become more than communication and phone calling devices since the introduction of the iPhone in June of 2007.
-Smartphones are now lightweight with cameras, music players, news collectors, texting machines, mini-personal computers, and gaming centers.Cell phones are a big part of our lives and our society.
+Mobile and smartphones have become more than communication and calling devices since the introduction of the iPhone in June of 2007.
+Mobile and smartphones are now lightweight with cameras, music players, news collectors, texting machines, mini-personal computers, and gaming centers.
+Mobile and smartphones contain our pictures, record segments of our experiences and history as well as store all our personal information.
+Mobile and smartphones are a big part of our daily lives and have reconfigured society.

 Are Smartphones good or bad?
 Let me explain with a little story.
 My wife and I were leaving a popular restaurant on prom night at the local high school.
 A lot of the kids came to the restaurant for their prom night dinner.
 As we stepped into the parking lot after dinner and there was a group of 10-12 teenagers all dressed up.
 The guys were looking great in their tuxedos and girls were beautiful in their prom dresses.
 You could tell that the girls had spent a better part of the day at salons having their hair and nails done for the occasion.
-The strange thing about this was that here was 10-12 human beings standing in a circle all with their head down, not speaking to or looking at one another.
-Instead each one was looking at their own smartphones and their fingers were busy text messaging on their phones.
+The strange thing about this was that there were 10-12 human beings standing in a circle all with their head down, not speaking to or looking at one another.
+Instead, each one was looking at their own smartphones and their fingers were busy text messaging on their phones.
 Not one of these teens was speaking to the ones standing right next to them.
 No human interaction whatsoever with each other.
 The only interaction each were having was with their smartphone.
 It was extremely evident that each kid was texting someone else in the same group.

 Recent Study at MIT